wedeling/FabUQCampaign/README.md

 Here, `<fab_home>` is your FabSim3 home directory.

-+ To couple the advection diffusion template to FabUQCampaign, the followin code is added to `FabUQCampaign.py`:
++ To couple this advection diffusion template to FabUQCampaign, the following code is added to `FabUQCampaign.py`:

 ```py
 @task
 def uq_ensemble_ade(config="dummy_test",**args):